 Beginner Cardio Workouts for Women

-Doing cardio at the gym offers an array of different types of workouts, so you can try them out and select the one you enjoy the most.
+Doing cardio at the gym offers an array of different types of workout routines for women, so you can try them out and select the one you enjoy the most.
 Most gyms offer a wide variety of cardio machines including:

 - Elliptical machines